Tarot of Marseilles: Influence on French and English tarot design and usage

-In the French-speaking world, users of the tarot for divination and other esoteric purposes such as Alejandro Jodorowsky, Kris Hadar, and many others, continue to use the Tarot de Marseille, although Oswald Wirth's Atouts-only (Major Arcana) tarot deck has enjoyed such popularity in the 20th century (albeit less so than the Tarot de Marseille).
+In the French-speaking world, users of the tarot for divination and other esoteric purposes such as Alejandro Jodorowsky, Kris Hadar, and many others, continue to use the Tarot de Marseille.
 In the mid-1990s Jodorowsky contacted a late descendant of the Camoin family, who has printed the Tarot of Marseilles since the 19th century.
 They worked together for almost a decade to put together a 78-card deck, including the original detail and 11 color printing.
-Tarot decks from the English-speaking tradition (such as Rider–Waite and decks based on it) are also gaining some popularity in French-speaking countries.

 Paul Marteau pioneered the number-plus-suit-plus-design approach to interpreting the numbered Minor Arcana cards ['pip cards'] of the Tarot de Marseille.
 Before Marteau's book Le Tarot de Marseille (which was first published "circa" 1930s), cartomantic meanings (such as Etteilla's) were generally the only ones published for interpreting Marseille pip cards.
-Even nowadays, as evinced by tarot readings of members of French-language tarot lists and forums on the Internet, many French tarotists employ only the Major Arcana cards for divination.
-In fact, in recognition of this, many French-language Tarot de Marseille (even good ones, such as Picard's) discuss the symbolism and interpretation of only the Major Arcana.
-Many fortune-tellers in France who use the Tarot de Marseille for readings will use only the Major Arcana and will use an Etteilla deck if they are to use all 78 cards for the reading.
+Even nowadays, many French tarotists employ only the Major Arcana cards for divination.
+In recognition of this, many French-language Tarot de Marseille discuss the symbolism and interpretation of only the Major Arcana.

-Many of the images of the Rider–Waite deck are derived from the Tarot de Marseille.
-However, the influence of other decks is also apparent, e.g., the 17th century Jacques Viéville deck for the Sun card and the 16th century Sola Busca tarot deck for certain pip cards, notably the 3 of Swords and 7 of Swords.
-The 19th century deck of Swiss-French occultist Oswald Wirth was also influential for certain of the iconographic features of the Atouts or Major Arcana cards of the RWCS deck.
+Many of the images of the Rider–Waite deck are derived from the Tarot de Marseille, although the influence of other decks is also apparent.

 Despite its name, very few people in present-day Marseille are familiar with the Tarot de Marseille, and tarot readers are rare to come by.